DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Dataset Auditing in DL

 Additionally, some existing works explore auxiliary mechanisms to enhance the effectiveness of MIA in the context of dataset auditing.
-Some studies propose Dataset Inference (DI)~\cite{maini2020dataset, dziedzic2022dataset}, which treats the dataset as a whole and utilizes the prediction margin to conduct dataset auditing. \cite{maini2024llm} also explores aggregating results of different MIAs.
-Data-use Auditing (DUA)~\cite{huang2024general} adds perturbations to craft two datasets that are significantly different from each other in the feature space.
+Some studies propose Dataset Inference (DI)~\citep{maini2020dataset, dziedzic2022dataset}, which treats the dataset as a whole and utilizes the prediction margin to conduct dataset auditing. \citep{maini2024llm} also explores aggregating results of different MIAs.
+Data-use Auditing (DUA)~\citep{huang2024general} adds perturbations to craft two datasets that are significantly different from each other in the feature space.
 DUA achieves dataset auditing by testing whether the confidence of being a member on one dataset is significantly larger than the other.
 These mechanisms make the IF-based dataset auditing more feasible in practice.

-\partitle{External Feature (EF)-based Dataset Auditing} In contrast, EF-based dataset auditing methods introduce external or artificial features into the dataset.
+\partitle{External Feature-based Dataset Auditing} In contrast, external feature (EF)-based methods introduce external or artificial features into the dataset.
 The model trained on the protected dataset with external features will have identifiable behavior that is hardly learned from other datasets.
 This class of methods achieves dataset auditing by verifying whether the suspicious model can trigger the designated behavior.

 Existing methods have explored different `identifiable behaviors' for auditing.
-Radioactive Data~\cite{sablayrolles2020radioactive, atli2022effectiveness} induces distributional shifts in feature space.
-Misclassification on specific samples (\ie, backdoor behaviors) is also widely used~\cite{du2025sok}.
-A line of research utilizes backdoor techniques~\cite{shan2022poison, li2023black, li2022untargeted, tang2023did, guo2024zeromark} to mark the dataset.
-Any model trained on the marked dataset will misclassify samples containing specific trigger patterns.
-Instead, Domain Watermark (DW)~\cite{guo2023domain} introduces EFs that can make the model correctly classify some `hard' samples with high accuracy.
-DW does not intentionally lead to misclassification and thus is more harmless.
+Radioactive Data~\citep{sablayrolles2020radioactive, atli2022effectiveness} induces distributional shifts in feature space.
+Misclassification on specific samples (\ie, backdoor behaviors) is also widely used~\citep{du2025sok}.
+A line of research utilizes backdoor techniques~\citep{shan2022poison, li2023black, li2022untargeted, tang2023did, guo2024zeromark} to mark the dataset.
+Any model trained on a marked dataset will misclassify samples that contain specific trigger patterns.
+In contrast, Domain Watermark (DW)~\citep{guo2023domain} introduces EFs that enable the model to correctly classify certain hard samples with high accuracy.
+DW does not deliberately induce misclassification and is therefore inherently harmless.